igoravelli/google-data-analytics-capstone-project/README.md

 -->
-- :negative_squared_cross_mark:: A clear statement of the business task you have selected to investigate
+- :negative_squared_cross_mark:: A clear statement of the business task you have selected to investigate Find the best Airbnb for the client according to their requirements.

 # Prepare
 ### Guiding questions: